Analyticity results in Bernoulli Percolation: Finitely presented groups

 Peierls' classical argument for proving e.g.\ that $p_c<1$ for bond percolation on a planar lattice $G$ goes as follows.
 If the cluster $C(o)$ of the origin $o$ is finite in a percolation instance, then $C(o)$ is surrounded by a `cut' of vacant edges, which form a cycle in the dual lattice $G^*$.
 But the number of candidate cycles of $G^*$ with length $n$ is at most $d_*^n$, where $d_*$ is the degree of $G^*$, and each of them occurs with probability $(1-p)^n$ in a percolation instance.
 Therefore, the union bound implies that we can make the probability that at least one of them occurs smaller than 1 if we choose $p$ is close enough to 1, because the exponential decay of $(1-p)^n$ outperforms the at most exponential growth of the number of candidate cycles.

 For this argument it was not crucial that the cut separating $C(o)$ from infinity was a cycle: to deduce that there are at most $c^n$ candidate cuts for some constant $c$, it suffices if the edges of any such cut $B$ are close to each other in the following sense.
 If we build an auxiliary graph, with vertex set $B$, by connecting any two edges of $B$ with an edge whenever their distance is at most some bound, then this auxiliary graph is connected.
 For if this is the case, then using the fact that every regular graph has at most exponentially many connected subgraphs containing a fixed vertex and $n$ further vertices (see \Sr{sec App Enum}), we deduce that there are at most $c^n$ candidates for our $B$.
+The upper bound on the closeness of the edges of $B$ arises from the length of the longest relator in the group-presentation of $G$.
 This is the aforementioned argument of Timar \cite{TimCut}.
-The upper bound on the closeness of the edges of $B$ arises from the length of the longest relator in the group-presentation of $G$.

 Since Peierls' argument relies on the union bound, and many candidate cuts can occur simultaneously in a percolation instance, it is not good enough for our purposes because we need equalities rather than inequalities in formulas like \eqref{thetaQ}, where we add probabilities of events similar to the event that a cut as above occurs.
-To prove that $p_\C=p_C$ in the planar case we therefore considered ... rather than the cut separating $C(o)$ from infinity.
-A ... consists of a connected (occupied) subgraph $I_O$ of $C(o)$, namely the boundary of its unbounded face, as well as the set $I_V$ of (vacant) edges disconnecting $I_O$ from infinity.
+To prove that $p_\C=p_c$ in the planar case we therefore considered the \scv\ rather than the cut separating $C(o)$ from infinity.
+An \scv\ consists of a connected (occupied) subgraph $I_O$ of $C(o)$, namely the boundary of its unbounded face, as well as the set $I_V$ of (vacant) edges disconnecting $I_O$ from infinity.